CityofPittsburgh/caRtegraph/README.md

 `devtools::install_github("CityofPittsburgh/caRtegraph")`

 ## What is Cartegraph?
-[Cartegraph](https://www.cartegraph.com/) is an asset management software that is widely used by numerous governments.
+[Cartegraph](https://www.cartegraph.com/) is an asset management software that is widely used by municipal governments.

 ## Usage